tavlima/code-challenge-reward-system/resources/README.md

 #### invitations

 Most of the code in this namespace operates over a tree/map, with a `:root` node and an additional `:users` hash-set to speed-up exists/contains operations.
-All the operations that requires a navigation or update over the tree is made through the `clojure.zip/zipper` utility and related functions.
+All the operations that requires a navigation or update over the tree are made through the `clojure.zip/zipper` utility and related functions.

 * **domain** - Functions that manipulates the tree and it's nodes (create, find, add score, etc) as well as the zipper functions
 * **controller** - Functions that implements the business rules by coordinating the tree navigation, checks and updates